This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 After having a terrible experience with an oil-based skin tint (Kosas) in the past, I was really nervous to try the Milk Makeup Sunshine Skin Tint.
 I have combination skin and was worried it was going to look awful.
 But I am so glad I tried it.
 It’s hands down the best Milk Makeup product I tried.
 I love that it has sheer (but not too sheer) coverage and a slightly dewy finish.

 At $42 for half an ounce, it is one of the more expensive foundations I have tried.
 I justify the price because I will use all of the product before it expires.
 With larger foundations, I usually end up tossing a lot of it because I can’t use it fast enough.
 If you can’t get past the price per ounce, I would recommend trying the Laura Mercier Tinted Moisturizer.

 Sunshine Under Eye Brightening Light Coverage Concealer

 An emollient light coverage concealer that brightens up the undereye area is my ideal concealer.
 So as soon as the Sunshine Under Eye Concealer launched, I added it to my cart.
-It should be no surprise that I absolutely love this product.
+It should be no surprise that I absolutely love this great concealer.
+The best part is that it is great for making my dark circles less noticeable.
 If you like light coverage and emollient concealer, you will love this.
 Think the Glossier Stretch Concealer but creamier.

 Future Fluid All Over Medium Coverage Hydrating Concealer